ustwo/engineering-blog/README.md

 **`author`** [string]

-This should be a replica of the name used in "/content/authors".
+This should replicate the name used in `/content/authors` (see creating author below).

 **`date`** [string]